Est. 2019 · Thornhill, Ontario

 Norbert Wiener · Cybernetics

-Intelligence and machines share a common logic of feedback from the physical world.
-The concept of control through environmental perception is born.
+Intelligence and machines share a common logic of feedback from the physical world — control through perception of the environment.

 1980s